mcnkowski/yt-caption2wiki/README.md

 Additionally MediaWiki actor makes use of a Balancing Pool to perform several calls concurrently.

-ActorCaptionSystem is instantiated similarly to SimpleCaptionSystem, with the addition of ActorSystem name
+ActorCaptionSystem can be instantiated as follows:
 ```scala
 val captionDownloader = new YouTubeTimedText //YouTubeV3("client_secret.json")
 val captionParser = new TimedTextParser //new SBVParser